 Regarding the type of information used to plan the trip, 5,272 persons reported that their main source of information was talking to fellow nationals along the route, followed by WhatsApp (2,035) and checking Facebook (1,982), Internet browsers and Instagram.
-These results are important for planning and conducting Communication with Communities (CwC) interventions, and referrals to the Regional Safe Spaces Network (RSSN), particularly in regard to alerting people about the risks, providing information on procedures and essential services for SGBV survivors, children at risk and victims of trafficking, and countering misinformation and fraud.
+These results are important for planning and conducting Communication with Communities (CwC) interventions, and referrals to the Regional Safe Spaces Network (RSSN)14, particularly in regard to alerting people about the risks, providing information on procedures and essential services for SGBV survivors, children at risk and victims of trafficking, as well as for countering misinformation and fraud.